 Fire retardant paints are most frequently used in large scale industrial spaces, public buildings and facilities, or on new builds.
 They can also be used on smaller DIY projects, but not for those tasks that simply require heat resistant paint, like BBQs and exhaust pipes.
 Rawlins Paints is one of the UK's largest stockists of fire retardant paints and coatings.

 Whether you’re looking to comply with safety legislation for your building (including using intumescent coatings on steel structures) or just want to make sure your home, café, restaurant, hotel, guesthouse, warehouse or office has an extra layer of fire protection, it’s important to make sure you’ve had an appropriate fire risk assessment.
-Once this is done, you’ll know the kind of measures you need to take, from building with fire bricks, installing fire extinguishers, installing or upgrading doors to fire doors, choosing the appropriate intumescent paint to making sure you have fire retardant curtains, furnishings and fabrics inside.
+Once this is done, you’ll know the kind of measures you need to take, from building with fire bricks, installing fire extinguishers or other passive fire stopping products, installing or upgrading doors to fire doors, choosing the appropriate intumescent paint to making sure you have fire retardant curtains, furnishings and fabrics inside.